Guide to WordPress Speed Boost

 After cleaning up the plugins and themes on your site, run another set of speed tests.
 Record the results and calculate the average speed.

 How are you doing so far?
-In the comments below, share your before and after figures for site speed simply from cleaning up your plugins and themes.
+Join the WordPress Help & Support group on Facebook.
+Then, share your before and after figures for site speed simply from cleaning up your plugins and themes.
 The difference can be surprising.

 Alright, you need to optimize the images on your site – and there is a plugin for that!